Love and the Quest for Truth

 Seeking truth?

 Unfortunately, those who are seeking truth are becoming increasingly rare in our world.
-As the priest Victor-Alain Berto wrote as early as 1961 (Letter to the Diocesan Priestly Fraternity of Vannes, October 7, 1961): "It is said often, and there is, alas, reason to say, that the people of this time are uninterested in Truth, that presenting Christianity as true is a waste of time, and that to have a chance of reaching them, it must be presented as beneficial [...].
+As Father Victor-Alain Berto wrote as early as 1961 (Letter to the Diocesan Priestly Fraternity of Vannes, October 7, 1961): "It is said often, and there is, alas, reason to say, that the people of this time are uninterested in Truth, that presenting Christianity as true is a waste of time, and that to have a chance of reaching them, it must be presented as beneficial [...].
 Yes, there is reason to talk this way.
 There is an indifference, not universal, but quite widespread, to truth as such.
 People care little about being in the right or the wrong [...].
 It is the effect of an anti-intellectual pedagogy, which can be too easily observed even in our schools, and which prevails in others, which impedes the normal function of conceptualization and judgment, preventing homo sapiens from forming in the child, resulting in not so much a transition from childhood as an extension of infantilism.
 Our contemporaries lack a sense of truth because, deep down, they have not become adults; they are intellectual dwarfs.
 We cannot ignore the causes that act after school on these pseudo-adults. [...]
 Saint John received from God the name Bestia, the Beast, the monstrous power ruthlessly, fiercely determined to reduce humanity to bestiality, so that they find happiness in their state when, without pride, without freedom, without even thought, their masters have provided them with plenty of bread and circus, sustenance and obscene circus games."

 False Freedom